-NEW for 2018: The IRS issued guidance clarifying that taxpayers may generally continue to deduct 50% of the food and beverage expenses associated with operating their trade or business, despite changes to the meal and entertainment expense deduction under Sec.
+NEW since 2018: The IRS issued guidance clarifying that taxpayers may generally continue to deduct 50% of the food and beverage expenses associated with operating their trade or business, despite changes to the meal and entertainment expense deduction under Sec.
 274 made by the tax law known as the Tax Cuts and Jobs Act (TCJA), P.L.
 115-97 (Notice 2018-76).

 The Tax Cuts and Jobs Act specifically denies deductions for expenses for entertainment, amusement, or recreation.